 There’s an estimated 1000 bird species, 300 mammals and 900 invertebrates.
 And, during the dry season when water levels are lower, it’s possible to explore vast stretches on foot.

 You might need to take a boat over some parts of the trek.
 But with the chance of seeing a puma, jaguar, tapirs or an ocelot it’s worth cheating a little bit to experience one of the best trekking safaris worldwide.

-The desert might not seem like an ideal place for a walking safari but this three-day trek through the NamibRand Nature Reserve is pretty extraordinary.
+On foot adventure safaris in the Namibia desert, might not seem like an ideal place for a walking safari.
+But this three-day trek through the NamibRand Nature Reserve is pretty extraordinary.
 As well as the gravel plains, red dunes and towering mountains when night sets in you’ll be treated to an incredible display of stars.

 In addition, unlike some other trekking safaris, you’ll be treated to a little luxury during your adventure.
 Hot water and three course meals means you won’t have to rough it.
 Plus you might get to see gemsbok, springbok, kudu, zebra, giraffe, hyena, leopard and the recently reintroduced cheetah.